pranjalrai-iitd/ObsidianNotes.io/source/content/CURRENT AFFAIRS/CURRENT AFFAIRS - EDITORIALS/EXAMPLES FOR ESSAY & ETHICS.md

 ### **POVERTY/ HUNGER**
 #Poverty #Hunger
 > ***"There are people in this world so hungry that god cannot appear to them except in the form of bread"*** - Mahatama Gandhi
+---
+### **ETHICS KEYWORD: SCYLLA-CHARYBDIS SIITUATION**
+#Ethics #Keyword
+- Just like Catch 22 situation
+- In Greek Mythology, Scylla was a 6 headed monster that devoured passing ships while, Charybdis was a whirpool that swallowed ships whole.
+They both were present at the opposite sides of the Sea of Messania.
+- A *****"Scylla and Charybdis moment"***** refers to a situation where one must choose between two equally undesirable or dangerous options.
+---